-There are many different vehicle makes, models, and sizes, made in different places around the world.
+There are many different types of vehicle makes, models, and sizes, made in different places around the world.
 The OBD II (On-board diagnostics) port may also vary from vehicle to vehicle, in terms of size and position from vehicle to vehicle.
 When using this port to install a telematics device, an adapter harness is required to ensure a proper connection.
 Geotab has developed a range of telematics harnesses which can accommodate installations with different vehicle types and connectors.

-Download the new Geotab Telematics Harness Cheat Sheet — learn about the main types of harnesses, and read the do’s and don’ts for installation.
+Download the Geotab Telematics Harness Cheat Sheet — See the main types of harnesses and read the do’s and don’ts for installation.